muhiddincelik/Springboard/spark-optimization-project/README.md

 <kbd> <img src="images/broadcast.jpg" /> </kbd>

-We can change broadcast threshold if there will be no memory issues ta gain better performance.
+We can change the broadcast threshold if there will be no memory issues to gain better performance.
 (Default is 10 MB)

 		# Setting broadcast threshold as 100MB
 		spark.conf.set("spark.sql.autoBroadcastJoinThreshold", "104857600")